Rachael started this blog as an anime review blog in 2010. It has since branched out into other topics.

 What is love?
-Many people have a hard time understanding this emotion In Violet Evergarden, Violet is an orphan and child soldier.
-She doesn't feel like she has a purpose after the war she ends.
+Many people have a hard time understanding this emotion.
+In Violet Evergarden, Violet is an orphan and child soldier.
+She doesn't feel like she has a purpose after the war ends.
 Her commander, whom she looked up to, is now gone.
 Before dying, Violet heard him say that he loved her.
-But she was confused about what this meant, having never heard the word 'love'.
+But she was confused about what this meant, having never heard the word 'love.'

-In search of the meaning of love, she begins to work as a typist, for a small company that composes letters of sentimental value for clients.
-Through learning how the "Automatic Memory Dolls" or other typists make letters that express clients' feelings, she hopes to learn to understand feelings.
+In search of the meaning of love, she begins to work as a typist for a small company that composes letters of sentimental value for clients.
+Through learning how the "Automatic Memory Dolls," the name for the typists, make letters that express clients' feelings, she hopes to learn to understand feelings.

 She goes to a school for "Automatic Memory Dolls," and while she's an excellent transcriptionist, she realizes that's not enough to make her a great Doll.
 A Doll's job involves understanding nuances of expressing emotion.
 At the school, Violet helps her friend write a letter that will get through to the friend's brother.
 That's how Violet writes her first letter that can express a person's feelings.

 A few more episodes proceed as Violet becomes a more confident Doll.
 One episode is devoted to Iris, a coworker of Violet's.
 We get to see Iris return to her family home in the country for her birthday, and Violet helps her convey her feelings to her family more honestly.
 But the series going forward focuses on Violet and once-an-episode side characters she helps as clients.